EOxServer/eoxserver/docs/sphinx/en/users/formats.rst

 The *native format* (as defined by `WCS 2.0.1 [OGC 09-110r4]
 <http://www.opengeospatial.org/standards/wcs>`_) is the default
 raster file format returned by the ``getCoverage()`` operation in case of a missing explicit format specification.
-By default, EOxServer sets the native format to the format of the stored source data (source format), however, in cases when the source format cannot be used ('read-only' source format) and/or another default format is desired, EOxServer allows the configuration of WCS *native format*s (``<instance path>/conf/eoxserver.conf``, section ``services.ows.wcs20``)::
+By default, EOxServer sets the *native format* to the format of the stored source data (source format), however, in cases when the source format cannot be used ('read-only' source format) and/or another default format is desired, EOxServer allows the configuration of WCS *native formats* (``<instance path>/conf/eoxserver.conf``, section ``services.ows.wcs20``)::

     [services.ows.wcs20]